quickbooks2018/aws-php-application-deployment/README.md

 - Bitnami Redis Sentinel Helm chart for easy deployment.
 - Secure storage of sensitive data like session information and user preferences.

-**Rationale**: ElastiCache provides sub-millisecond latency for data retrieval, making it ideal for session storage and caching frequently accessed data.
-This reduces load on the primary database and improves application response times.
+**Rationale**: Redis Sentinel provides automatic failover, monitoring, and high availability for Redis instances.
+It ensures that the application can continue to function even in the event of a Redis node failure.

 **Reference**: [Kubernetes Redis High-Availability Cluster: Step-by-Step Guide to Setup Redis Sentinel](https://www.youtube.com/watch?v=eVa1Hbxice8)